Banega's Europa League heroics show he could have been a great - he just didn't want to be | Goal.com

-In 2020, though, the 32-year-old is enjoying an Indian summer prior to leaving Spain for Saudi Arabia, setting the Europa League alight to prove that he can still perform with the very best when he sets his mind to it.
+In 2020, though, the 32-year-old is enjoying a renaissance prior to leaving Spain for Saudi Arabia, setting the Europa League alight to prove that he can still perform with the very best when he sets his mind to it.

 If one had to bet on which player would be among the first to break Covid-19 lockdown protocol as Spanish football strived to return to normality earlier this summer, Banega would have been where the sensible money flocked.